MPI-IS/py-project-example/README.md

     $ . venv/bin/activate

 and then performing the installation as usual by running

+    (venv) $ python -m pip install .

+If you plan to extend the code, then you should perform an editable installation with

     (venv) $ python -m pip install -e .